 Front teeth crowns also tend to be more expensive compared to veneers.
 This is primarily due to the extensive preparation involved and the use of durable materials.
 It is essential to consider the cost factors when choosing between front teeth crowns and veneers.

-In conclusion, front teeth crowns offer significant benefits such as restoring severely damaged teeth and improving the appearance of discolored or misshapen teeth.
+Front teeth crowns offer significant benefits such as restoring severely damaged teeth and improving the appearance of discolored or misshapen teeth.
 Although they require extensive preparation and can be more expensive than veneers, they can provide long-lasting results with proper care.
 It is crucial to consult with a dental professional to determine the most suitable option for individual needs.

 Advantages and disadvantages of veneers